Trump closes in on Supreme Court pick; 3 judges top list

 The meetings took place in recent days, according to a person familiar with the search process.
 The person did not specify which candidates Pence met with and spoke on condition of anonymity Wednesday to describe the private search process.

 Trump is choosing his nominee from a list of 25 candidates vetted by conservative groups.
+Earlier in the week, he spoke with seven people on the list.
 Other contenders that have received serious interest include federal appeals judges Amul Thapar, Thomas Hardiman and Joan Larsen.

-The president spoke by phone with Republican Sen. Mike Lee of Utah on Monday.
+The president also spoke by phone with Republican Sen. Mike Lee of Utah on Monday.
 He’s the only lawmaker on Trump’s list.
+That call was not characterized by the White House as an interview and Lee is not viewed as a top prospect, though he has some support on Capitol Hill.

+Sen. Ted Cruz, R-Texas, advocated for Lee in a Fox News op-ed, warning Trump not to repeat “mistakes” of past Republican presidents by picking a Supreme Court nominee who turns out to be insufficiently conservative.

+Cruz said Lee would be a “sure thing.”
+He cited former justices William Brennan, John Paul Stevens and Harry Blackmun, who authored the Roe v.
+Wade decision that established a woman’s right to abortion.
+All three were nominated by Republican presidents.

 Trump’s choice to replace Kennedy — a swing vote on the nine-member court — has the potential to remake the court for a generation as part of precedent-shattering decisions on abortion, health care, gay marriage and other issues.
 Recognizing the stakes, many Democrats have lined up in opposition to any Trump pick, and Republican lawmakers and activists are seeking to shape the president’s decision.